 In 2013 a much-appreciated donation from the Wright Memorial Trust enabled us to erect a good fence and a proper gate around the Imizamo Church complex and to level and re-grass the Kids Club Playground.
 The children in the community now have a safe green area to play in, and both ABBA and Siphila Sonke make regular use of this lawn for various outdoor activities.

-Additionally, the Wright Memorial Trust afforded us more funding in 2014 that will make it possible for us to make alterations to the container, which was previously generously donated by Safmarine.
-These alterations will mean additional classrooms for the Kids Club, enabling us to accommodate and help more children.
+Additionally, the Wright Memorial Trust afforded us more funding in early 2014 that, together with other generous contributions from Local Donors and others, enabled us to undertake alterations to the container, which was previously generously donated by Safmarine.
+These alterations included a new roof, a veranda and 2 storerooms.
+Additionally, the existing room has been upgraded to an additional classroom for the Kids Club with built-in desks and new furniture, enabling us to accommodate and help more children.

 Being in the heart of the community in which we operate, Imizamo United Church has proved to be the perfect location!

 Siphila Sonke is based in the informal settlement near the village of Grabouw and the farming community of the Elgin Valley, in the Western Cape, South Africa.

 The informal settlement in which we are based is an impoverished community that is hugely reliant on the local fruit industry.
 The seasonal nature of this industry means that unemployment is prevalent for a number of months during the year.
 As this unemployment coincides with the winter months of the Western Cape, which can be particularly harsh, inhabitants of this informal settlement are vulnerable to the elements and malnutrition, exacerbated by the devastating effects of HIV AIDS and TB.

 Siphila Sonke’s vision is to live in a caring community where no vulnerable person is left unassisted; where children are occupied, safe and are assisted to reach their potential.